openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 .. meta:
     frontend_status: Done

-An identifier is a sequence of one or more valid Unicode characters.
+*Identifier* is a sequence of one or more valid Unicode characters.
 The Unicode grammar of identifiers is based on character properties specified by the Unicode Standard.